bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 🖨 ✅ Working in **Artillery Sidewinder X1** and **Artillery Genius***

-👷🏽‍♀️ If you try it in another 3D printer with TFT28, please add it the readme file.
+👷🏽‍♀️ If you try it in another 3D printer with TFT28, please add it to the readme file.

 ## Screens
 | Status page with flow and speed |  Status page clasic |